Lilypad-Tech/awesome-Lilypad/README.md

 <details>
   <summary>Using Our CLI</summary>

+1. Replace `GITHUB_USERNAME/MODULE_REPO:TAG` with the "Repo" column from our modules table below.
+2. Replace the `model` field value of your request object with the "Model" column from our modules table below.

-> When using the CLI, make sure that you Base64 encode your request.
+> When using our CLI, make sure that you Base64 encode your request.

 ```sh
 lilypad run github.com/GITHUB_USERNAME/MODULE_REPO:TAG \